Rare Diseases Clinical Trials Toolbox

 Academic-sponsored trials funded by industry

 Collaboration between industry and academics is common in the development of vaccines, drugs, and devices, as it can be mutually beneficial.
-The academics provide access to trial participants and clinical and methodological expertise, and industry provides funding and expertise.
+Academic institutions/hospitals provide access to trial participants and clinical and methodological expertise, and industry provides funding and expertise.
 The degree of independence and the roles of academics and industry vary across trials.
 Trials may be run by academic trial units independently but with unrestricted industry funding, or the only contribution from industry could be free provision of study drugs.

 Publicly funded trials